Pros and cons of traffic calming humps

 - They reduce accidents

 Speed humps slow down vehicles and make them conform more to speed limits.
-As a result, they not only reduce accidents but also reduce the severity of them.
+As a result, they reduce not only accidents but also their severity.
 As a result, the damage incurred from any potential accidents is lowered.

 - They inhibit pollution

-This point is argued upon by the experts as some say that the starting and stopping of vehicles increases the production of harmful greenhouse gases.
-However, speed humps are known to decrease the traffic volume so this causes an overall decrease in pollution.
+The experts argue upon this point as some say that the starting and stopping of vehicles increase the production of harmful greenhouse gases.
+However, speed humps are known to decrease traffic volume, so this causes an overall decrease in pollution.